SAP-archive/teched2021-DAT262/exercises/ex9/README.md

 }
 ````

 We will now import a file covering a 15 minute interval of global news coverage.
 There are many ways to import or replicate data in SAP HANA Cloud.
-A nice one is part of the [Python Client API for machine learning algorithms](https://help.sap.com/doc/1d0ebfe5e8dd44d09606814d83308d4b/2.0.05/en-US/html/index.html).
-Primarily facilitating the use of PAL algorithms for data scientists, its docstore package contains a function *create_collection_from_elements* which writes JSON data into a collection in HANA Document Store.
+A nice one is part of the [Python Client API for machine learning algorithms (hana-ml)](https://help.sap.com/doc/1d0ebfe5e8dd44d09606814d83308d4b/2.0.05/en-US/html/index.html).
+Primarily facilitating the use of PAL algorithms for data scientists, its `docstore` package contains a function `create_collection_from_elements` which writes JSON data into a collection in HANA Document Store.
 The python code below uses this function.

+*If you want to work with the GEG data, but don't want to get into hana-ml, you can also import the file "DAT262_AIS_DEMO_GEG.tar.gz" in the [data_and_script](../data_and_script/) folder via Database Explorer.
+Note this only works if you have a HANA system with Document Store enabled.
+Document Store is currently not available in SAP HANA Cloud trial.*

 ````Python
 import gzip